1765 (21st August)

 This bill passed the House of Commons with a large majority.
 Opponents to the bill in the House of Lords introduced amendments which changed the nature of the bill.

-Prime Minister, Charles Grey, asked William to create new Whig peers so that the Reform Bill would pass the House of Lords Although he supported reform, he was against increasing the number of peers in the country.
+Prime Minister, Charles Grey, asked King William IV to create new Whig peers so that the Reform Bill would pass the House of Lords Although he supported reform, he was against increasing the number of peers in the country.
 Charles Grey resigned.
 William asked Wellington to form a government but he was unable to.
-William then said that if the bill did not pass the House of Lords he would create the new peers.
+William IV then said that if the bill did not pass the House of Lords he would create the new peers.

 1832 (7th June)